 Income tax is an important buy to let tax, although it’s not just a property tax.
 If you own a property in your own name, then you’ll pay income taxes on the profits you earn.
 As a buy-to-let investor, you’ll receive rent from the properties you own.
 Your profit is equal to the rent minus your costs – these are described in more detail below.

 The income tax rates are given here.
-Below the personal allowance threshold (£12,500 in 2021), no income tax is paid.
+Below the personal allowance threshold (£12,500), no income tax is paid.
 As your income increases, the tax rate also increases – a rate of 45% is paid on income above £150,000.
 This is obviously a high rate for a property tax.

 To reduce your income tax liability, you need to have a lower income (which is generally not a good thing!).
 If you’re losing money on your buy to let, then read this article on solutions you can apply.
 You should ensure that you record all expenses that you incur.
 I cover these in the section below.